filipesilva/multi-stage-queue/README.md

 ## The problem, and the approach

-MQS was created for [Athens](https://github.com/athensresearch/athens), and originally developed [inside the Athens repository](https://github.com/athensresearch/athens/tree/main/src/cljc/event_sync).
+MSQ was created for [Athens](https://github.com/athensresearch/athens), and originally developed [inside the Athens repository](https://github.com/athensresearch/athens/tree/main/src/cljc/event_sync).
 Athens works as client app where you can take notes structured as a graph, backed by an in-memory graph database.
 A lot of the rich functionality and responsiveness comes from having direct access to this in-memory database.